gamercade-io/gamercade_site/docs/api-reference/audio.md

 // Plays the specified SFX by index, on the specified channel. fn play_sfx(sfx_index: i32, channel: i32);

-// Returns 1 if the BGM is currently playing, otherwise 0. fn bgm_is_active() -> i32;

-// Returns 1 if the SFX channel is currently playing, otherwise 0.
-A -1 response means the channel is invalid. fn channel_is_active(channel: i32) -> i32;

 // Stops the BGM from playing. fn stop_bgm();